 In these images, the disturbances the highway causes become evident.
 The 1972 image shows the highway slicing across the desert's sand dunes.
 The other images show a widened corridor, the brighter tones that follow the highway.

 There has been irrigation along the Senegal River in the Richard Toll, Senegal, area since the 1940s.
 With little dissolved salt, the quality of water in the Senegal River is generally good for irrigation.
 However, proper drainage and cropping schedules are needed to keep levels of alkaline content from accumulating in the root zone.

-In the 2011 image, many bright red fields can be seen.
-Most of them are sugarcane and rice, and virtually all of them are irrigated.
-The amount of irrigated land increased greatly between 1972 and 2011, and new irrigation canals are visible.
+In the images, the many bright red fields are mostly sugarcane and rice, and virtually all of them are irrigated.
+The amount of irrigated land increased greatly in this time frame, and new irrigation canals are visible.
 The irrigated crops are able to grow in the dry season because they are not dependent on rainfall.

 On the Mauritania side of the river, growth in agriculture is limited by poor soil quality and lack of agricultural education.
 Most of the country's food is imported.
 Since almost half of Mauritania's population lives at or below the national poverty level, the imported food is not always affordable.
 In 2007, the people's distress was expressed by food riots.